 Other stories on this website tell the background of Mel Daniels’ life.
 This story was written following his death in 2015.
-Daniels is still mourned around the Pacers’ offices and by those who knew him well.
+Daniels is still mourned around the Pacers’ offices and by all those who knew him well.
 He was passionate and sometimes his emotions got the best of him in daily life just as during his playing career, but he was as empathetic and humble as he was tough.
 That earned him the respect and adoration of many people.

 Everyone brings up the handshake.
 The handshake, always the handshake.